DoESLiverpool/somebody-should/CONTRIBUTING.md

 * [1 - Must DoES](https://github.com/DoESLiverpool/somebody-should/labels/1%20-%20Must%20DoES) - mission critical issues
 * [2 - Should DoES](https://github.com/DoESLiverpool/somebody-should/labels/2%20-%20Should%20DoES) - important tasks
 * [3 - Could DoES](https://github.com/DoESLiverpool/somebody-should/labels/3%20-%20Could%20DoES) - "nice to have" stuff
-* [4 - Stale](https://github.com/DoESLiverpool/somebody-should/labels/4%20-%20Stale) - see Stale Issues above
+* [4 - Stale](https://github.com/DoESLiverpool/somebody-should/labels/4%20-%20Stale) - issue will be closed soon if no futher action
 * [5 - Won't DoES](https://github.com/DoESLiverpool/somebody-should/labels/5%20-%20Won%27t%20DoES) - things we decided not to do

-You can view an agile board of issues sorted in to these priorities via our [Huboard](https://huboard.com/DoESLiverpool/somebody-should).
+> You can view prioritised issues on our kanban board: [Huboard](https://huboard.com/DoESLiverpool/somebody-should).
+>

-Note: The priority labels use a specific [naming convention](https://github.com/huboard/huboard/wiki/Customizing-HuBoard) to make them compatible with Huboard.
+> The priority labels must use a specific [naming convention](https://github.com/huboard/huboard/wiki/Customizing-HuBoard) for that to work.

 **Location**